TonyM1958/HA-FoxESS-Modbus/README.md

 This is a refactored version of https://github.com/StealthChesnut/HA-FoxESS-Modbus.
 The changes from the main branch include:

 * Simplified configuration: only 4 lines required in your HA configuration.yaml with modbus, sensors, templates and utility_meter integrations split into separate include files
-* Support for single phase inverters including H1, AC1 AIO and KH series
+* Support for single phase inverters (including H1, AC1 AIO and KH series) and three phase inverter (H3 series)
 * Parameterization and grouping of sensor scan_interval so they are more uniform and easier to change in a consistent way when required
 * Revised calculation for inverter power in, power out and system losses
 * Added HA templates for calculating inverter efficiency, cell imbalance, grid dependency and grid balance
 * Added RPower and EPS RVolt, EPS RCurrent and EPS RPower sensors for LAN and RS485 connections
 * Added BMS Cycle Count and rename / rescale of BMS Watthours Total to BMS kWh Total for consistency when working with energy values
-* Added total and today registers values for PV Energy, Charge Energy, Discharge Energy, Grid Consumption Energy, Feed In Energy, Output Energy and Input Energy.
-These replace Riemann sum approximations for RS485 giving greater accuracy and alignment with Fox cloud data.
-There is also a code variant so these values can be used for the utility meters that feed the energy dashboard.
+* Added inverter energy meter total / today register values for PV Energy, Charge Energy, Discharge Energy, Grid Consumption Energy, Feed In Energy, Output Energy and Input Energy.
+These replace the Riemann sum values for RS485, giving greater accuracy and alignment with Fox cloud data.
+There is a code variant for these values to be used for the utility meters that feed the energy dashboard.
 * Added unique_id for all entities to allow management in the HA UI and aid migration to other integrations
 * Added HA templates for battery capacity, min soc and battery remaining.
 These are dynamic if BMS data is available.
 * Added entities for inverter model and firmware versions and BMS / battery firmware versions